By Samantha Moss

-Though people often dismiss the study of philosophy for being abstract or irrelevant to the workplace, graduates still advance in fields like law, technology, and business.
-Consider Dr. Damon Horowitz.
-With a professional degree in philosophy, he is a renowned tech entrepreneur, philosophy professor, and Google’s internal director of engineering.
-So, why not consider McMaster’s Justice Political Philosophy & Law Program?
+Though people often dismiss the study of Philosophy for being abstract and irrelevant to the workplace, graduates still advance in fields like law, technology, and business.

-Given philosophy’s expectations for creativity, writing, and critical thinking, it’s no shock that it fosters some of the world’s most influential thought leaders.
-In fact, former CEO of HP, Carly Fiorina, and PayPal’s co-founder, Peter Thiel, majored in philosophy at Stanford University.
-Even Ethan Coen (who produced movies like ‘Fargo’) earned a philosophy degree from Princeton University.
+Given its expectations for creativity, writing, and critical thinking, it’s no shock that the field fosters some of the world’s most influential thought leaders.
+In fact, former CEO of HP, Carly Fiorina, and PayPal’s co-founder, Peter Thiel, majored in Philosophy at Stanford University.
+Even Ethan Coen (who produced movies like ‘Fargo’) earned a Philosophy degree from Princeton University.

-So when my parent’s boomer friends ask, “WhY DiD yoU MaJor In PhiLoSoPhY?” or “WhAt jOb CaN YoU GeT WiTh ThAt?”, I assure them that philosophy teaches ‘how to think’ instead of ‘what to think’.
-This is the cornerstone of successful entrepreneurship.
+So, when my parents’ boomer friends would ask, “WhY DiD yoU MaJor In PhiLoSoPhY?” or “WhAt jOb CaN YoU GeT WiTh ThAt?”, I’d assure them that Philosophy would teach me ‘how to think’ instead of ‘what to think’ – which is the cornerstone of successful entrepreneurship.

-“A philosophy degree sounds way cool.
+“A degree in Philosophy sounds way cool.
 But, why McMaster?”